GitJvG/MA_Recommendations/README.md

 - **Refresh**:
   Updates all final datasets incrementally by checking the last scraped date (stored in `metadata.csv`) and fetching new/modified bands from the recently added/modified page on Metal-Archives.

-  **NOTES**:
-  - In the current state it will only work for the remainder of September.
-A fix will be implemented soon.

 - **HTML_Scraper & utils**:
   A collection of basic utility functions and functions for fetching and parsing HTML content.